Heat Gun / Soup Can Nano-Roaster

 I use this when roasting for espresso.
 The P2 profile is a little tricky but good for knocking down acidity.
 The Brazil Ipanema Tree Dry Process, the Ophiolite Blend, or the Puro Scuro roast beautifully in this machine.

 However, I much prefer the heat gun for press pot coffees.
 High-grown Ethiopia, Yemen, or other aromatic fruity or floral coffees taste a bit dull to me, muted almost beyond recognition when roasted in the Behmor.

 On the other hand, I have better luck in the Behmor with coffees from Brazil, which I find trickier to roast with a heat gun.

 NOTE: the Behmor depends on adequate voltage.
 As everyone says, a Kill-o-Watt is an indespensible accessory.

 Many users also mention the timer.
 They'd prefer a count-up to a count-down timer.
 I've modded my Behmor to have both — nothing like a cheap count-up timer with a magnet.

-Below is a 24-second double shot from 15 grams of Brazil Ipanema Tree Dry Process beans.
+Below is a short movie of a good double shot from 15 grams of Brazil Ipanema Tree Dry Process beans.
 (They're from a 4oz batch roasted in the Behmor.
 The Behmor was set for a 1/2lb on the P2 C profile, and the roast was cooled 6 snips into 2nd crack).

 Producing something like this.

-The crema on this 1.5oz double shot is thick and fairly uniform in color.
+The crema on this 1.5oz double shot is thick and uniformly-colored.
 A 0.75oz ristretto will be darker and less uniform.
-(The pictures of a few pours mainly show patterns in divided double shots or ristretti.
+(The pours on the latte art page were into ristretti or into divided double shots.